aledominique/Excel_Inventory/README.md

 * Column N: The material it is made of (e.g.: Cement bulkhead, Foam bulkhead...)
 * Column O: Any comments or deficiencies that need to be mentioned.
 * Column P: The date on which the information was collected.

+## Side note: all photos and information used in this excel sheet are for illustrative purposes only, they do not represent real life data.